raspibolt/raspibolt/raspibolt/raspibolt_69_lncli-web.md

 #### Install Node.js

 Installation and update of Node.js as described on [nodejs.org](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 I recommend to use Node.js 8, as version 10 can lead to issues.
+We also make sure that python is installed.

 ```
 $ curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
-$ sudo apt-get install nodejs
+$ sudo apt-get install nodejs python
 $ sudo npm i npm@latest -g
 ```